-Do not place any heavy items on the power cord.
+• Do not place any heavy items on the power cord.
 Do not allow the power cord to be crimped as it may cause electric shock or fire.

-Do not handle the phone with wet hands while it is being charged.
-It may cause an electric shock or seriously damage your phone.
+- Do not handle the phone with wet hands while it is being charged.
+It may cause an electric shock or seriously damage your phone. - Do not disassemble the phone.

-Do not place or answer calls while charging the phone as it may short-circuit the phone and/or cause electric shock or fire.
+- Do not place or answer calls while charging the phone as it may short-circuit the phone and/or cause electric shock or fire. - Do not hold or let the antenna come in contact with your body during a call.

-Make sure that no sharp-edged items, such as animal's teeth or nails, come into contact with the battery.
+• Make sure that no sharp-edged items, such as animal's teeth or nails, come into contact with the battery.
 This could cause a fire.

-Store the battery out of reach of children.
+• Store the battery out of reach of children.